askeledz/WebAutomation/README.md

 Tests can be executed locally or remotely.
 Project is created on MacBook Pro (Retina, 13-inch, Early 2015), OS X El Capitan.

-# IMPORTING PROJECT TO INTELIj IDEA
+# IMPORTING PROJECT TO IntelliJ IDEA
 1. Import Existing Maven Project (Please be aware that there is no dependencies)
 2. Extract lib.zipxxxx fiel and import to build path: File --> Project Structure - Libraries (+ button)-->Java.
 Or you can download Selenium JARS (selenium-server-2.53.1.zip) from following location: http://selenium-release.storage.googleapis.com/index.html?path=2.53/ and import them on same way.
 3. Download and install Firefox v46.0